Skip to content

 Bank Presets

-⬥ There are 15 presets available, accessible by clicking the cog icon at the bottom right of your bank interface.
+Bank presets make it easy to equip entire loadouts with a single click.
+There are 18 presets available, accessible by clicking the cog icon at the bottom right of your bank interface.
 We can cover a few important points about presets here.

-⬥ Every preset can be configured to load any combination of the inventory, worn items and beast of burden storage (if summoned).
+⬥ Every preset can be configured to load any combination of the inventory, worn items and beast of burden storage (if summoned)

-• This can be done by clicking the yellow icons next to the preset (or the tick boxes below the preset list).
+• This can be done by clicking the yellow icons next to the preset (or the tick boxes below the preset list)

-⬥ To save a preset with the currently equipped items, select a preset slot and click the Overwrite button at the bottom left.
+⬥ To save a preset with the currently equipped items, select a preset slot and click the Overwrite button at the bottom left

-⬥ To save the beast of burden storage, use the dedicated Beast of Burden located below preset number 15.
+⬥ To save the beast of burden storage, use the dedicated Beast of Burden located below preset number 18

-⬥ The middle section of the interface shows the inventory/worn items that will be equipped when that preset is loaded.
+⬥ The middle section of the interface shows the inventory/worn items that will be equipped when that preset is loaded

-⬥ The Exact Matching option will check for perks when equipment is withdrawn if there is an augmented item in the preset.
+⬥ The Exact Matching option will check for perks when equipment is withdrawn if there is an augmented item in the preset

-• After enabling this option, you must re-save the preset with the correct augmented items for it to apply.
+• After enabling this option, you must re-save the preset with the correct augmented items for it to apply

-• This is useful when you have multiple of the same item but with different perks.
+• This is useful when you have multiple of the same item but with different perks

-⬥ Presets can be dragged and dropped to re-order them.
+⬥ Presets can be dragged and dropped to re-order them

-⬥ Saved presets can be loaded within the bank interface by clicking the numbered icons at the bottom right corresponding to each preset.
+⬥ Saved presets can be loaded within the bank interface by clicking the numbered icons at the bottom right corresponding to each preset

-• They can also be loaded using the number keys 1 and 2 for the first two presets, and Alt+(number) for higher presets.
+• They can also be loaded using the number keys 1 and 2 for the first two presets, and Alt+(number) for higher presets

-⬥ Here is an example demonstrating setting up and loading a preset.
+⬥ Here is an example demonstrating setting up and loading a preset:

 Quick Banking Preset